ABOUT US

 Our current programme of research seeks to explore the impact of working during the COVID-19 pandemic on frontline healthcare workers and their experiences and views about psychosocial support that they have been offered or used.

 Frontline-COVID Survey: Over 1,200 frontline health and social care staff completed our baseline survey.
-The first follow up phase has now been completed by over 470 frontline workers.
-We hope to make our initial findings available as soon as possible.
+Further follow up surveys have now been completed by frontline staff over the subsequent 12 months.
+Results from the first wave of data collection have now been published, please see Greene et al (2021) above in Our Publications.
+We will be making further findings available as soon as possible.

 Interviews with frontline workers: We have completed in-depth interviews with 25 frontline health and social care workers from across the UK exploring their experiences and views about support.
-We will be sharing our findings very soon.
+Results from this study have now been published, please see Billings et al (2021) above in Our Publications.

 Interviews with mental health workers: We have completed in-depth interviews with 28 mental health practitioners who have been working to support frontline workers throughout the pandemic, exploring their own experiences, views and needs during the pandemic.
-We will be sharing our findings very soon.
+Results from this study have now been published, please see Billings et al (2021) above in Our Publications.

 OUR GUIDANCE